blackcellltd/qradar/README.md

 Don't forget to make backup from the original files!

-1. Copy the contents to the /opt/ folder and overwrite the files.
+1. Copy the contents via SCP/SFTP to the /opt/ folder and overwrite the files.

-2. Restart tomcat
-3. Refresh the page
+2. Refresh the page.

+Usage:

+Right-click on the additional refresh button and set the refresh interval. (min.
+5 sec)

+Enjoy.